sonic-net/SONiC/doc/dualtor/active_active_hld.md

   * Traffic to the server
     * Traffic lands on any of the T1 by ECMP from T2s.
     * T1 forwards traffic to either of the T0s by ECMP.
-    * If T0 does not have the downlink to the server, T0 will send the traffic to the peer T0 over VxLAN encap via T1s.
+    * **If T0 does not have the downlink to the server, T0 will send the traffic to the peer T0 over VxLAN encap via T1s.**
-    * T0 sends the traffic to the server.
+    * T0 sends the traffic to the server and NIC delivers traffic up the stack.
   * Traffic from the server to outside the cluster
     * T0 will signal to NIC which side to use.
     * NIC determines which link to use and sends all the packets on a flow using the same link.
 If server NIC has only 1 connection up, all traffic will be on this connection.